 You're receiving dozens of similar referrals from teachers and your principal wants to know your plan for small groups.
 Meanwhile everything you learned in grad school is not coming in handy.
 Sound familiar?
 Welcome to back to school season, new counselor!

 How do I find students for my group?

 Planning small groups (even last minute) can be simple with a little organization and preparation.
 First sort your referrals by topic (self-control, self-esteem, conflict resolution, anger management, etc.) You are likely receiving referrals from teachers and possibly parents or the students themselves!
+Check out the referral form I use here.
 While you don't want to "recruit" students for counseling, everyone agrees that a preventative approach is better than a reactive one.
 Setting up a table at Back to School Night or Open House is a good way to inform parents of your available services.
 You can also send an email to teachers mentioning students who received counseling the previous year and ask them to let you know if they have similar concerns this school year.

 How big should my group be?

 Small groups work best when they are actually small.
 Who knew!?
 I have had groups as large as 10 but prefer to keep around 5 or 6 and when they are little ones maybe even groups of 3.
 Keep in mind your behavior management skills when selecting group sizes.